huntabyte/netnotics/README.md

-# Netnotics - Infrastructure Management SPA
+# Netnotics - Infrastructure Management Web App

 This is one of the largest projects I've taken on solo.
 A full-stack single page web application to make infrastructure automation and management a breeze for IT administrators.

+*Live Demo with current progress coming soon*

 ### Current Stack
 - Backend: Python (FastAPI & httpx)